patrickramos/LBYCP12-Project---Ramos-Sese/README.md

 ##Features:
 - detects barcode then displays the corresponding item with respect to the barcode
 - programming language to be used will be JAVA
-- library function will be OpenCV and Java.swing
+- library function will be OpenCV and Java.swing, acm.jar

 ##Data Structures to be used:
 - dynamic list

 ##Main Interest: